A Concise Case for Reformed Infant Baptism

 Are you considering attending a Presbyterian or Reformed church but struggling to understand the validity of infant baptism?
 If so, this post is for you.
 In Reformed theology, our belief in infant baptism isn’t based on isolated proof texts but emerges from viewing Scripture as a unified, organic whole.
 Here, I’ll present a concise and compelling case for Reformed infant baptism.

-What is Christian Baptism?
+What Is Christian Baptism?

-Baptism serves as God’s pledge to forever be our God and the God of our children (Genesis 17:7 with Galatians 3:17).
-It also serves in the place of circumcision as the sign and seal of the righteousness of faith (compare Romans 4:11 and Colossians 2:11).
+First, what is Christian baptism?
+In paraphrasing the Belgic Confession (Article 29), baptism is a sign that marks us as belonging to God and His church (Exodus 12:48; 1 Peter 2:9).
+It serves as His pledge to forever be our God and the God of our children (Genesis 17:7; Galatians 3:17).
+It also serves in the place of circumcision as the sign and seal of the righteousness of faith (Romans 4:11; Colossians 2:11).

 Baptism signifies that, similar to the way water washes and cleans our bodies from dirt (1 Peter 3:21), the blood of Christ—by the power of the Holy Spirit—also internally cleanses the soul of sin, regenerates us, and makes us pure in His sight (Hebrews 9:14).
 The promise of the gospel, which is sealed by baptism, is for us and our children (Acts 2:39).